zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 }
 ```

-- Viewing configuration for the 'Logging' facet within the 'Storage' component
+- View the configuration for the 'Logging' facet within the 'Storage' component
 ```bash
 edgecmd Configuration Storage Logging
 {